sheniff/Udacity-SWDN-P1-Planner/README.md

 ## Udacity : Senior Web Developer Nanodegree

 ### How to run it
+`$> npm i` to install all dependencies and libraries via bower (automatically run as postinstall dependency)

 `$> gulp` command runs local server and lifts the app

 `$> gulp dist` builds dist package, ready to deploy